Want to learn more about measuring position? Read this article.

 In other cases the encoder is used not so much to indicate position as to command the software to read an I/O port.
 A simple analogy is the distributor in a car.
 At each of 4 positions per revolution (in a 4 cylinder engine) the distributor causes a contact to close, firing off a spark plug.
 In the embedded world a scanning colorimeter might use a rotating diffraction grating to sweep thousands of colors of light across a sample.
 The software must read reflected energy at each color.
 If the grating's shaft is connected to a toothed encoder, then each of the thousands of pulses can interrupt the CPU and make it read the reflected light.
 In this case we don't care about the shaft's absolute position so much as we need a "read data now" interrupt from the moving pieces.

 Remember the bad old days of punched cards?
 Some card readers had a toothed encoder coupled to the shaft that moved cards through the scanner.
 One revolution of the shaft corresponded to the length of the whole card.
 80 separate pulses per revolution came from the encoder.
-Each one came as a set of character holes were in position, and meant "read a character now".
+Each one came as

 Most toothed encoders come with twin outputs.
 One is the pulse stream indicating relative position.
 The other is a "zero" pulse that is asserted only once per revolution, indicating the start of a rotation.
 Using the zero and count pulses the program can indeed come up with the same kind of absolute position information output from a shaft encoder.
 If the encoder is calibrated just like a shaft encoder, then the cheaper toothed version will give accurate position information.